 May 20, 2014

-PLAN BAs long as we use coal instead of clean, renewable energy to meet our energy demand, human lives will be at risk.
+As long as we use coal instead of clean, renewable energy to meet our energy demand, human lives will be at risk.
 We need another plan, a Plan B in order not to suffer the same tragedy again.
-Our key demands:

 - Stop the expansion of new coal power plants

 - End the share of coal in electricity production by 2040